Civil rights movement (1865–1896)

 The civil rights movement (1865–1896) aimed to eliminate racial discrimination against African Americans, improve their educational and employment opportunities, and establish their electoral power, just after the abolition of slavery in the United States.
-The period from 1865 to 1895 saw a tremendous change in the fortunes of the black community following the elimination of slavery in the South.
+The period from 1865 to 1895 saw a tremendous change in the fortunes of the Black community following the elimination of slavery in the South.

 Immediately after the American Civil War, the federal government launched a program known as Reconstruction which aimed to rebuild the states of the former Confederacy.
 The federal programs also provided aid to the former slaves and attempted to integrate them into society as citizens.
-Both during and after this period, blacks gained a substantial amount of political power and many of them were able to move from abject poverty to land ownership.
+Both during and after this period, Black people gained a substantial amount of political power and many of them were able to move from abject poverty to land ownership.
 At the same time resentment of these gains by many whites resulted in an unprecedented campaign of violence which was waged by local chapters of the Ku Klux Klan, and in the 1870s it was waged by paramilitary groups like the Red Shirts and White League.